Bottle-Feeding - Topic Overview

 You may not be able to breast-feed for different health reasons, such as if you've had breast surgery or if you have certain infections.
 While breast milk is the ideal food for babies, your baby can get good nutrition from formula.
 Formulas are designed to give babies all the calories and nutrients they need until they are 6 months old.
 (Babies born early or with health problems may drink formula even longer.)

 What are your choices for infant formula?

 There are many types of infant formulas for you to choose from.
 Most of the time, parents start with formulas made from cow's milk.

-Talk to your doctor before you try other types of formulas,
+Talk to your doctor before you try other types of formulas, including:

 - Soy formulas may be recommended for babies who are unable to tolerate cow's-milk formulas or for vegetarian parents who don't want to feed their babies animal products.
 Or soy formulas may be chosen for cultural, ethical, or religious reasons.